 Students will participate in interdisciplinary research projects that apply nanotechnology to specific biomedical questions.
 Each REU student will be co-mentored by paired faculty from the nanotechnology and biomedical disciplines on a collaborative research project.
 Individual posters will be completed, and there will be a poster session at the conclusion of the 10-week program.
 Work with the faculty mentors can continue during the coming academic year and eventually result in a publishable work.

 In addition to a total-immersion, hands-on research experience, students will participate in enriching activities that will include an ethics-in-science workshop; weekly lunch presentations on the opportunities in interdisciplinary research, and what to expect in graduate school; a career workshop; research seminars; tours to UGA research facilities; participation in a regional summer symposium in nanotechnology and biomedicine; and science, technology, engineering, and mathematics (STEM) education.

 Weekly seminars are held with the potential faculty mentors for the individual lab section of the program giving a brief review of their work.
 From these talks the participants will request the areas they would like to do research in during the individual portion of the program.

-Each participant will receive a $6,000 stipend, a free meal plan, travel money up to the program limit, a one-person dorm room on the same floor with the NSF funded REU programs at UGA, free transportation on campus, lab safety training and preparation to work in any type of scientific lab.
+Each participant will receive a $6,000 stipend, a free meal plan, travel money up to the program limit, a dorm room co-occupied with a REU roommate, financial support to attend BMES annual meeting, free transportation on campus.

 Research.
 Participating students’ daily activity will be research at the interface of nanotechnology and biomedical sciences in hosting labs.
 In addition to research, the program has a variety of career enriching activities through the summer.
 Please refer to the program calendar for details.
 A brief introduction of them are listed below.